top of page

 Do I need a logo?

-Consistent brand identity is really important, but you do not need to spend loads paying a graphic designer.
+Consistent brand identity is really important, but you do not need a logo - unless you really really want one.
 The simplest and most effective brand consistency is repeating your chosen font and colour scheme across your social media, business cards and other marketing.
-I design clean, simple logos which are then provided for use across your marketing material, however, I equally recommend not having a traditional 'logo', and trusting in strong brand consistency instead.
-(Look at Waitrose, M&S, The White Company - they don't actually have a logo.
+I do design clean, simple logos which are then provided for use across your marketing material, however, I personally recommend not having a traditional 'logo', and trusting in strong brand consistency instead.
+(Look at Waitrose, M&S,The White Company - they don't have a logo!
 Just great branding and an easily recognisable font.

 7.